Alan Goodrich Kirk

-Alan Goodrich Kirk (October 30, 1888 – October 15, 1963) was a United States Navy admiral during World War II and diplomat.
+Alan Goodrich Kirk (October 30, 1888 – October 15, 1963) was a United States Navy admiral during World War II who most notably served as the American senior naval commander during the Normandy landings.
+After the war he embarked on a diplomatic career serving as U.S. ambassador to Belgium, the Soviet Union and the Republic of China (Taiwan).

 Biography

-He graduated from the United States Naval Academy in 1909 and served in the United States Navy during World War I and World War II.
-During his wartime naval service, Alan Kirk became the U.S. naval attaché in London (1939 to 1941).
-He was Director of the Office of Naval Intelligence from March 1941 but, obstructed and opposed by Rear Admiral Richmond Turner, he was unable to develop the office into an effective centre along the lines of the British Royal Naval Operational Intelligence Centre (which he had seen whilst in London).
+Kirk graduated from the United States Naval Academy in the class of 1909.
+His classmates included Jesse B. Oldendorf, Olaf M. Hustveldt, and Theodore S. Wilkinson.
+Kirk served in the United States Navy during World War I and World War II.
+During his wartime naval service, Kirk became the U.S. naval attaché in London (1939 to 1941).
+He was Director of the Office of Naval Intelligence from March 1941 but, obstructed and opposed by Rear Admiral Richmond Turner, he was unable to develop the office into an effective center along the lines of the British Royal Naval Operational Intelligence Centre (which he had seen while in London).
 Eventually, he requested a transfer to an Atlantic destroyer squadron.